Allegations of Staff Misconduct

 The California Department of Corrections and Rehabilitation (CDCR) is committed to identifying and responding to any potential safety and security issues throughout the Department, including thoroughly reviewing all allegations of staff misconduct.
-CDCR has filed proposed regulations to improve the process for reviewing and responding to such allegations.
+CDCR improved the process for reviewing and responding to such allegations.

-CDCR has also filed additional proposed regulations that make regulatory the CDCR Code of Conduct and Employee Disciplinary Matrix, which are used to address incidents of staff misconduct that are found to be warranted.
+CDCR has also made regulatory the CDCR Code of Conduct and Employee Disciplinary Matrix, which are used to address incidents of staff misconduct that are found to be warranted.

-These draft regulations aim to completely restructure the process for reviewing allegations of staff misconduct involving an incarcerated person or parolee by transferring review of allegations made by incarcerated people and parolees from the institutions and parole offices where they originated to a Centralized Screening Team (CST) within the Office of Internal Affairs (OIA) at CDCR Headquarters.
+The Department completely restructured the process for reviewing allegations of staff misconduct involving an incarcerated person or parolee by transferring review of allegations made by incarcerated people and parolees from the institutions and parole offices where they originated to a Centralized Screening Team (CST) within the Office of Internal Affairs (OIA) at CDCR Headquarters.
 All grievances alleging staff misconduct involving an incarcerated person or person on parolee will be sent to the CST, which will determine whether the grievance contains an allegation of staff misconduct using the Allegation Decision Index (ADI), and then forward that allegation to the appropriate authority within the Department for follow-up.

-This is such a major change for CDCR, the new process will be rolled out in several phases to provide enough time for staff training and hiring.
-Rollout will also include educating the incarcerated and parolee population, and interested stakeholders, of the new process.
-Processing of all allegations regarding use of force and/or the Prison Rape Elimination Act (PREA) and all Form 602-1s (incarcerated person or parolee grievance) will move from the initiating location to CST beginning in January 2022 using the existing Allegation Inquiry Management Section (AIMS) process.
-Phased implementation of CST processing all Form 602-1s using the new process will begin in May 2022, with more prisons being added through March 2023.
-Full implementation, including CST processing of grievances regarding health care and requests for reasonable accommodations, and those received from third parties, will be reached by June 2023.
+The new process was rolled out in several phases to provide enough time for staff training and hiring.
+Rollout included educating the incarcerated and parolee population, and interested stakeholders, of the new process.
+Processing of all allegations regarding use of force and/or the Prison Rape Elimination Act (PREA) and all Form 602-1s (incarcerated person or parolee grievance) moved from the initiating location to CST beginning in January 2022 using the previously existing Allegation Inquiry Management Section (AIMS) process.
+Phased implementation of CST processing all Form 602-1s using the new process began in May 2022, with more prisons added through March 2023.
+Full implementation, including CST processing of grievances regarding health care and requests for reasonable accommodations, and reached on November 30, 2023 with the inclusion of third party complaints.